ProgramCommunication Ph.D Program

-Prof. Dunbar-Hester's current research centers on advocacy to address diversity issues in open technology communities like hackerspaces and open source software.
+Prof. Dunbar-Hester's new book, Hacking Community: The Politics of Inclusion in Open Technology Cultures, is forthcoming with Princeton University Press.
+Her current research centers on advocacy to address diversity issues in open technology communities like hackerspaces and open source software.

 Dunbar-Hester holds a Ph.D. in Science & Technology Studies from Cornell University.
 Prior to joining USC Annenberg, she taught in Journalism & Media Studies at Rutgers University, where she was also affiliated faculty in Women's & Gender Studies.
 Her research has been supported by the National Science Foundation, the Andrew J. Mellon Humanities Project, the Virtual Knowledge Studio for the Humanities and Social Sciences, and the Institute for Advanced Studies on Science, Technology & Society.